 Power Pressure Cooker XL Pricing & Refund Policy

 The Power Pressure Cooker XL is priced at 3 payments of $33.33 or one single payment of $99.99, plus $29.99 S&H, bringing your total to $129.98.
 With your order, you’ll also receive power chopper, power cooker, and power canning recipe books.

 The Power Pressure Cooker XL comes with a 60-day money back guarantee, less S&H charges, as well as a 60-day limited warranty against defects in materials and workmanship.
 However, you can also add a 3-year warranty for an additional $15, and a 6-year warranty for $30 at checkout.

-In order to intitate a warranty claim or to begin the refund process, you’ll need to contact customer service at (973) 287-5159.
+In order to initiate a warranty claim or to begin the refund process, you’ll need to contact customer service at (973) 287-5159.

 What Do Other Consumers Have to Say About the Power Pressure Cooker XL?

 Based on HighYa reader reviews, the Power Pressure Cooker XL has an average rating of 2.0 stars, and we've broken down the most consistent patterns of what consumers are say right below.

 On top of this, numerous HighYa readers claimed to have received the Power Cooker Pro instead of the XL model.
 And even though these instances appear to have been the company’s fault, customers were required to pay for shipping back to the manufacturer, and were then charged another $29.99 S&H for the company to send them the model they originally ordered.

 A very close second in regards to the most popular complaints from HighYa reader was poor customer service.
 These included representatives who were unable to answer questions about the product, difficulty processing returns (several customers even claimed they had to dispute the charges with their credit card company in order to avoid being charged), long hold times/frequent transfers, difficulty understanding representatives, duplicate/fraudulent charges, and no response to repeated emails.